tphinkle/shoot/notes/notes.md

 ##### Teleport orb
 An orb that can be attached to an arm.
 The orb can be dropped and summoned at will.
 If the player uses the orb, she will teleport back to its dropped location.
 This will add unique gameplay elements by allowing for complex puzzle solving, for easier traversal of the entire game world (if the player is smart), and for unique boss battles.
 The orb can for instance be used to dodge a strong boss attack.

+##### On death
+The HERO's body transports to a CHRYSALIS (save point, essentially) where she is fully healed.
+This technology forms the same basis as the teleport orb.
+HERO may insert only one orb into one save point, but the orb may be moved to different save points.

 # Program specific notes